lostanlen/ismir2016/spec.md

     5. [DONE] Make a 80/20 file-based split for the retained instruments.

 E. *Display*
-    1. Export filters from conv1 as images for the three experiments.
-Are they learned note models ?
+    1. [DONE] Export filters from conv1 as images.
     2. Make a figure for the architecture.
     3. Make a figure for the duration of training set and test set for every instrument in single-label dataset.